 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-Our radical female experts researched 50 models of the best women's bike shorts before buying 11 of the market's finest to test side-by-side.
-Whether you're clipping into the pedals for the first time or have thousands of miles under your belt, we know the perfect short makes all the difference.
-Putting each short through the wringer, we gravel biked, road cycled, and mountain biked many miles for each pair.
-Testing on the eastern side of the Sierras and in the Rocky Mountains, we experienced a large range of temperatures and varying conditions.
-In order to assign an objective score, we take into account our real-life experience and lab results.
-We offer our favorite recommendations that'll have you logging miles with comfort, without breaking the bank.
+Our expert female cyclists researched 50 of the market's best women's bike shorts before buying 11 of the finest to test side-by-side.
+Whether you're clipping into the pedals for the first time or have thousands of miles under your belt, we know the perfect short can make all the difference.
+Putting each pair through the wringer, we gravel biked, road cycled, and mountain biked many miles in the eastern side of the Sierras and in the Rocky Mountains, across a large range of temperatures and in varying conditions.
+We assign objective scores using our real-life experience and lab results, offering you our favorite recommendations for logging miles with comfort without breaking the bank.

 Drop-tail design for nature break convenience, minimal seaming and raw-edge straps enhance feel, center bib clip allows for customizable front strap position